6twirl9/draft-sdb-tool/README.txt

 - IP

   .
 All data internal to the collaboration have been removed.
   .
-This directory only contain a snapshot of the most important files.
+This directory only contains a snapshot of the most important files.